RoboSSM: Scalable In-context Imitation Learning via State-Space Models: Empirical Results

 In real-world scenarios, robot demonstrations may vary in execution speed due to factors such as operator latency, hardware variability, or differing task conditions.
 To simulate such temporal variability, we evaluate whether the model can generalize to time-dilated demonstrations at test time.
 We create temporally stretched demonstrations by repeating each observation embedding in the original trajectory $\alpha$ times, resulting in a new trajectory of length $\alpha \cdot T$, where $T$ is the original trajectory length and $\alpha \in \{1, 2, 4, 8, 16\}$ is the dilation factor.
 Although models are trained with the original prompt length ($\alpha = 1$), we evaluate their robustness under extended test-time prompts, where $|\mathcal{P}_{\mathrm{test}}| = \alpha \cdot |\mathcal{P}_{\mathrm{train}}|$, with $\alpha$ up to 16.

 Figure~\ref{fig:figure6} indicates that \methodname{} sustains competitive success rates across increasing dilation factors $\alpha$, highlighting robustness to temporal stretching and long-context extrapolation (\textbf{Q1}).
 By contrast, ICRT exhibits a consistent performance decay with $\alpha$, culminating in failure on the longest prompts.
+These results demonstrate that \methodname{} can be adopted in real-world applications of ICIL These results suggest that \textbf{\methodname{} supports the real-world deployment of ICIL by handling prompt length increases caused by temporal variation in demonstrations}.